rrnyquist/ebenezer/_Scripture/ESV/60_I_Peter.md

 Now who is there to harm you if you are zealous for what is good? ^0313

-But even if you should suffer for righteousness’ sake, you will be blessed.
+But even if you should suffer for righteousness' sake, you will be blessed.
 Have no fear of them, nor be troubled, ^0314

-but in your hearts honor Christ the Lord as holy, always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you; yet do it with gentleness and respect, ^0315
+but in your hearts regard Christ the Lord as holy, always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you; ^0315

-having a good conscience, so that, when you are slandered, those who revile your good behavior in Christ may be put to shame. ^0316
+yet do it with gentleness and respect, having a good conscience, so that, when you are slandered, those who revile your good behavior in Christ may be put to shame. ^0316

-For it is better to suffer for doing good, if that should be God’s will, than for doing evil. ^0317
+For it is better to suffer for doing good, if that should be God's will, than for doing evil. ^0317

 For Christ also suffered once for sins, the righteous for the unrighteous, that he might bring us to God, being put to death in the flesh but made alive in the spirit, ^0318

 in which he went and proclaimed to the spirits in prison, ^0319

-because they formerly did not obey, when God’s patience waited in the days of Noah, while the ark was being prepared, in which a few, that is, eight persons, were brought safely through water. ^0320
+because they formerly did not obey, when God's patience waited in the days of Noah, while the ark was being prepared, in which a few, that is, eight persons, were brought safely through water. ^0320

 Baptism, which corresponds to this, now saves you, not as a removal of dirt from the body but as an appeal to God for a good conscience, through the resurrection of Jesus Christ, ^0321

 who has gone into heaven and is at the right hand of God, with angels, authorities, and powers having been subjected to him. ^0322

 Since therefore Christ suffered in the flesh, arm yourselves with the same way of thinking, for whoever has suffered in the flesh has ceased from sin, ^0401

 so as to live for the rest of the time in the flesh no longer for human passions but for the will of God. ^0402

-For the time that is past suffices for doing what the Gentiles want to do, living in sensuality, passions, drunkenness, orgies, drinking parties, and lawless idolatry. ^0403
+The time that is past suffices for doing what the Gentiles want to do, living in sensuality, passions, drunkenness, orgies, drinking parties, and lawless idolatry. ^0403

 With respect to this they are surprised when you do not join them in the same flood of debauchery, and they malign you; ^0404